ansible-collections/vmware.vmware_rest/README.md

-# Ansible Collection: community.vmware_rest
+# Ansible Collection: vmware.vmware_rest

-This repo hosts the `community.vmware_rest` Ansible Collection.
+This repo hosts the `vmware.vmware_rest` Ansible Collection.

 The collection includes the VMware modules and plugins supported by Ansible VMware community to help the management of VMware infrastructure.
 These modules are different from `community.vmware` since they are based upon VMware vSphere REST API interface and not relying on any third party libraries such as [`Pyvmomi`](https://github.com/vmware/pyvmomi) and [`vSphere Automation SDK for Python`](https://github.com/vmware/vsphere-automation-sdk-python).